We support local Neonatal units and the community in the following ways:

 Neonatal Parent Playgroups

 Our support extends beyond the hospital doors.
 Our Neonatal Parent Playgroups run in the community to support parents once they are home with bub.
 This is a place where parents can come along with their baby and other children and enjoy chatting to other parents who have been through the Neonatal experience.
 It's a great support for parents and an environment of understanding.
-Run fortnightly we currently run playgroups in Woodcroft but are open to additional locations should there be enough interest (see our Playgroup page for more details).
+Run weekly all year round, we currently run playgroups in Happy Valley (see our Playgroup page for more details).

 Our closed Facebook page is a very supportive community of Neonatal parents.
 They truly understand what it is/was like going through having a baby born early and/or sick.
 Some parents are in the thick of it now with babies in the unit, some have been home a little while and others have older Neonatal graduates.
 We all ''get it'''and this Facebook page is a wonderful source of support and connecting with other parents in this way can help you feel less alone in your journey.